 Historic injustices and harmful policy choices have resulted in vast disparities in income across race and ethnicity in Georgia.
-Regressive tax policies at the state and local level continue to worsen those disparities by asking those making the lowest incomes to pay the largest share in taxes.
+Regressive tax policies at the state and local level continue to worsen those disparities by asking those making the lowest incomes, including a disproportionate share of people of color, to pay the largest share in taxes.
+Among measures like requiring poll taxes, weaponizing property taxes against Black Georgians, favoring corporate and wealthy interests and myriad fines and fees, public policy has created and widened disparities across income and wealth between people of color and their white counterparts.

 - Danny Kanso, GBPI Senior Tax and Budget Policy Analyst; Government Relations Coordinator.
 Danny’s work focuses on fiscal research and issues related to the state budget, investments and spending, taxes and more.